gitter-badger/WAM/README.md

 The Battle for Wesnoth: https://www.wesnoth.org/

 Note: I can't guarantee too active development on this, but pull requests are welcome!
-(Note that you must license your code as GNU GPLv3 or compatible, or I won't accept it.)

 ToDo
 ----